benibela/xidel/readme.txt

 or https://www.w3.org/TR/xpath-30/ , https://www.w3.org/TR/xquery-30/ and
 https://www.w3.org/TR/xpath-functions-30/ for all the details.

-Xidel also supports JSONiq and some custom extensions, so it deviates in a few ways from the standard.
+Xidel also supports JSONiq and some custom extensions.
-However, you can disable these differences with the respective options (see link below or the command line parameter listing printed by --help).
-In the most standard compatible mode it passes over 99.5% of the new XQuery Test Suite test cases.

-However, in the default mode, there are the following important extensions:

-  Syntax:
+If the query begins with a version declaration like xquery version "3.0"; all extensions are disabled (then it can pass 99.6% of the test cases in the QT3 XQuery Test Suite).
+If you use version codes like "3.0-xidel" or "3.0-jsoniq", all or some extensions are enabled.
+Without any version declaration the extensions are enabled, unless disabled by command-line parameters.

+Important extensions are:

   Variable assignment:                                         $var := value

     adds $var to a set of global variables, which can be created and accessed everywhere.
     (Xidel prints the value of all variables to stdout, unless you use the --extract-exclude option)

   JSONiq literals                                           true, false, null

     true and false are evaluated as true(), false(), null becomes jn:null()

   JSONiq arrays:                                                     [a,b,c]

      Arrays store a list of values and can be nested within each other and within sequences.
      jn:members converts an array to a sequence.

   JSONiq objects:                                      {"name": value, ...}

      Objects store a set of values as associative map.
 The values can be accessed similar to a function call, e.g.: {"name": value, ...}("name").
      Xidel also has {"name": value, ..}.name and {"name": value, ..}/name as an additional, proprietary syntax to access properties. jn:keys or $object() returns a sequence of all property names, libjn:values a sequence of values.
      Used with global variables, you can copy an object with obj2 := obj (objects are immutable, but properties can be changed with obj2.foo := 12, which will create a new object with the changed property)

   Extended strings:                                                x"..{..}.."

     If a string is prefixed by an "x", all expressions inside {}-parentheses are evaluated, like in the value of a direct attribute constructor.
     E.g. x"There are {1+2+3} elements" prints "There are 6 elements".

-  Semantic:
+  Special string comparison:

     All string comparisons are case insensitive, and "clever", e.g.:
             '9xy' = '9XY' < '10XY' < 'xy'
    This is more useful for HTML (think of @class = 'foobar'), but can be disabled by passing collation urls to the string functions.

+   Dynamic typing:

-     It is mostly weakly typed, e.g 'false' = false() is true, and 1+"2" is 3.
+     Strings are automatically converted to untypedAtomic, so 'false' = false() is true, and 1+"2" is 3.

+   Local namespace prefix resolving:

      Unknown namespace prefixes are resolved with the namespace bindings of the input data.
      Therefore //a always finds all links, independent of any xmlns-attributes.
-     (however, if you explicitly declare a namespace like 'declare default element namespace "..."' in XQuery, it will only find elements in that namespace)

-     XML Schemas are not supported.

   Certain additional functions: